namelessmasses/yubikit-ios/docs/openpgp.md

 - Required to achieve minimal OpenPGP operations.
 - Based on the basic flow charts in section 9 of _The Functional Specification_.
+- Do not support logical channels.
+  - Uses `CLA=X0` for all commands.

 ## Interpreting SW1/SW2